DanielFDA/sei-project-3/README.md

 For this page, the idea was to show 4 different divs filled with items based on different categories, one of them would have randomly selected items, another would display a random pokeball, another a random berrie and the last one would display a random item below a certain amount.
 This page was heavily worked and updated by Masa in order to make everything work correctly, and to display the carousel banner to show incoming features or selected banners.

-It would then look like this
+It would then look like this.

 <p align="center" width="100%">
     <img width="95%" src="client/src/assets/home-page.png">